-Legal Name Change Instructions:
+Legal Name Change Instruction

-- File a name change petition in a probate court or circuit court in the county where you reside.
+File a name change petition in a probate court or circuit court in the county where you reside.
 The procedures for legal name changes vary from state to state.
 Check to see if the court in your county has name change petitions on the internet available for download.

-- File a request for a name change hearing.
+File a request for a name change hearing.
 Petitions for hearings are filed with the court clerk’s office.
 In some cases, the clerk’s office will automatically schedule a court hearing after the name change petition has been filed.

-- Publish your name change hearing form in a local newspaper.
+Publish your name change hearing form in a local newspaper.
 States require applicants to place a legal notice of the hearing in a newspaper that has general circulation in their county.
 After the notice is published, the newspaper will give the applicants a proof of publication that you will need to take to your court hearing.

-- Some states would require that you file a name change order with the clerk’s office.
+Some states would require that you file a name change order with the clerk’s office.
 Applicants will also receive a copy of the name change order.

 Notify your employer, banks and government agencies of your legal name change.
-The court order can be shown to the Social Security Administration, Department of Motor Vehicles, United States Passport agency, the IRS, Voter Registration, credit card companies and utility companies as proof of the new hyphenated name.
+The court order can be shown to the Social Security Administration, Department of Motor Vehicles, United States Passport agency, the IRS, Voter Registration, credit card companies and utility companies as proof of the new Hyphenate name.